I advocate sleep in such a big way.

 - Follow a nutritious whole food diet.

-- Explore supplementing with CBD, magnesium glycinate, ashwagandha, Bach Rescue Night and Felix affron.
+- Explore supplementing with magnesium citrate, ashwagandha, saffron and Bach Rescue Night.
 Studies have supported their sleep-supporting effects.

 - Explore calming essential oils like lavender, frankincense, cedarwood and sandalwood.